- Things To Check Before Buying A Rolex Watch

 Conclusion

-So, can you answer the posed question today; could you spot a counterfeit Rolex?
+So, can you answer the posed question today; could you spot a fake Rolex?
 We hope it is a resounding yes.
 By now, you should be well on your way to spotting what to look out for while avoiding the perils of what comes with fake watch territory.

 To lay it down, the steps to checking the authenticity of watches are summed up in a few simple steps;

-• Check the quality of the text on the dial, the quality of the print and how well the bezel is engraved
+- Check the quality of the text on the dial, the quality of the print and how well the bezel is engraved

-• See if the caseback has any strange engravings
+- See if the caseback has any strange engravings

-• Check the quality of the finish on the case and bracelet, and that the materials themselves are of the highest quality.
+- Check the quality of the finish on the case and bracelet, and that the materials themselves are of the highest quality.

 Hang on a second and Chrono Hunter will show you the horological path to first rate service, a close knit network of luxury retailers and multiple offers, giving you the best possible buying and selling experience.

 Can't wait to buy a Rolex?
 Want to be the most stylish gentleman in the office sans dummy timepiece?
 We recommend you contact Chrono Hunter here for the genuine article.
-With such a vast array of established luxury retailers, view our Trustpilot reviews to see why we are your essential source when you want to buy a watch or sell a watch
+With such a vast array of established luxury retailers, view our Trustpilot reviews to see why we are your essential source when you want to buy a watch or sell a watch.

 No scammers, time wasters or fraudulent watches as we have partnered with only the best retailers and authorised dealers in the business.
 Take advantage of our dedicated app on all platforms, receive offers in less than 24 hours and start saving money the smart way.